syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 {

 for (int i = 0; i < textBody.ChildEntities.Count; i++)

 {

 //IEntity is the basic unit in DocIO DOM.

 //Accesses the body items as IEntity

 IEntity bodyItemEntity = textBody.ChildEntities[i];

 //A Text body has 3 types of elements - Paragraph, Table and Block Content Control

 //Decides the element type by using EntityType

 switch (bodyItemEntity.EntityType)

 {

 case EntityType.Paragraph:

 WParagraph paragraph = bodyItemEntity as WParagraph;

 //Sets horizontal alignment for paragraph.

 paragraph.ParagraphFormat.HorizontalAlignment = horizontalAlignment;

 break;

 case EntityType.Table:

 //Table is a collection of rows and cells

-	//Iterates through table's DOM
+//Iterates through table's DOM and set horizontal alignment.

 IterateTable(bodyItemEntity as WTable, horizontalAlignment);

 break;

 case EntityType.BlockContentControl:

 BlockContentControl blockContentControl = bodyItemEntity as BlockContentControl;

-	//Iterates to the body items of Block Content Control.
+//Iterates to the body items of Block Content Control and set horizontal alignment.

 IterateTextBody(blockContentControl.TextBody, horizontalAlignment);

 break;

 }

 }

 }
 {% endhighlight %}

 {% endtabs %}

 ## Apply formatting to Table, Row and Cell

 The following code example illustrates how to load an existing document and apply table formatting options such as Borders, LeftIndent, Paddings, IsAutoResize, etc.